jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 Something that was interesting during this experiment is the realization that all applications of functions with optional labelled arguments get compiled to a bunch of zeroes separated by commas for the arguments that are unused.

 This is alright for functions that take a few arguments, but in `jsoo-react` case there was a function to create style blocks that was taking more than 300 arguments 😅.
-Ultimately, the issue was [reported and solved](https://github.com/ml-in-barcelona/jsoo-react/issues/112), but it is still something that might be interesting to solve at the compiler level (e.g. if Js\_of\_ocaml supported some way of creating JavaScript objects in a way that doesn't impact bundle size).
+Ultimately, the issue was [solved](https://github.com/ml-in-barcelona/jsoo-react/issues/112), but it is still something that might be interesting to solve at the compiler level (e.g. if Js\_of\_ocaml supported some way of creating JavaScript objects in a way that doesn't impact bundle size).

 #### PPXs